2019 Return: The Trip We Didn’t Do

 2015 visit statistics: 9 days, 90 miles, and 425 feet per mile average elevation change—very slow going in higher elevations due to highly damaged trails.

-Previous routes not mapped because of fire altered trails, but photos from a 2011 loop from Catwalk trailhead posted on map.
+Previous routes were not mapped because of fire-altered trails, but photos from a 2011 loop from Catwalk Trailhead are posted on the map.

 See map below for detailed daily routes, mileages, elevation changes, and photos.

 The first part of the hike was through lightly burned pinyon–juniper woodlands and ponderosa parks; only a few black stumps and knee-high grasses in parks indicated recent fire.

 That changed near the 10,000-foot Mogollons where fire had obliterated dark mixed-conifer old growth forest.
-Soft needle trails were lost on dry rocky soil lined by dead trees, brushy aspen, New Mexican locust, raspberries and ferns hurrying to revegetate.
+Soft needle trails were lost on dry rocky soil lined by dead trees as well as brushy aspen, New Mexican locust, raspberries, and ferns hurrying to revegetate.
 We followed GPS and elk routes straight up.
-After thrashing our way up and over the ridge, we found passable Crest Trail; down a side ridge below Center Baldy, fire crews had saved historic Apache Cabin and the forest around it—one tangible benefit of the $23 million suppression effort.
-Mogollon Baldy aspen had re-burned but lookout and cabin had also been saved by fire crews.
+After thrashing our way up and over the ridge, we found the passable Crest Trail; down a side ridge below Center Baldy, fire crews had saved historic Apache Cabin and the forest around it—one tangible benefit of the $23 million suppression effort.
+Mogollon Baldy aspen had reburned but the lookout and cabin had also been saved by fire crews.

-Only after we dropped down to White Creek Cabin at head of West Fork Gila, the former McKenna Ranger District office now used only for projects, did we find decent trails again.
-Our last few days, through vast McKenna Park, down Little Creek and out to our trailhead were long but pleasant, reminding us of past hikes and about doubling our pace from the Mogollon slog.
+Only after we dropped down to White Creek Cabin at the head of West Fork Gila, the former McKenna Ranger District office now used only for projects, did we find decent trails again.
+Our last few days, through vast McKenna Park, down Little Creek and out to our trailhead were long but pleasant, reminding us of past hikes, and we about doubled our pace from the Mogollon slog.

 In 2019, after revisits to other burned western wilderness, we no longer relied on trails shown on a map—whether Forest Service, commercial or old USGS topographic maps (which have not been field updated since the 1990s).
 Instead we checked in with Heart of the Gila—a local non-profit that has added trail maintenance to other conservation efforts for Gila Wilderness.